 WordPress vs Blogger, it is the source of endless discussion and a major topic of confusion for every newbie who is planning to make it big in the blogosphere.

-Nevertheless, picking out one is always a hustle as both the platforms are renowned and the most established blogging platforms.
+Nevertheless, picking out one is always hustling as both the platforms are renowned and the most established blogging platforms.

 In the end, we will leave the final decision to be taken by you.
 Considering that MyThemeShop is powered by WordPress, we promise you to give an honest and unbiased version of both the platforms.